GenomicsAotearoa/Introduction-to-R/docs/00-introduction.md

-Or, R accepts what we call "positional arguments", if you pass a function arguments separated by commas, R assumes that they are in the order you saw when we used `args()`.
-In the case below that means that `x` is 3.14159 and digits is 2.
+Or, R accepts what we call "positional arguments", if you pass a function arguments separated by commas, R assumes that they are in the order specified in the help manual for each function (see [Getting help with R](08-r-help.md)).
+In the case below that means that
+`x` is 3.14159 and digits is 2.

 !!! r-project "r"